-A low ESR aluminum or tantalum bypass capacitor is required between the input pin and ground to prevent large voltage transients from appearing at the input.
+A low-ESR aluminum or tantalum bypass capacitor is needed between the input pin and ground to prevent large voltage transients from appearing at the input.
 In addition, the RMS current rating of the input capacitor must be selected to be at least 1⁄2 the DC load current.
 The capacitor manufacturers data sheet must be checked to assure that this current rating is not exceeded.
-Figure 31 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.
+The curve shown in Figure 31 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.

-This capacitor must be located close to the IC using short leads and the voltage rating must be approximately 1.5 times the maximum input voltage.
+This capacitor must be placed close to the IC using short leads and the voltage rating must be approximately 1.5 times the maximum input voltage.

-If solid tantalum input capacitors are used, TI recommends they be surge current tested by the manufacturer.
+If solid tantalum input capacitors are used, TI recommends that they be surge current tested by the manufacturer.

-Use caution when using ceramic capacitors for input bypassing, because it may cause severe ringing at the V{IN}
+Use caution when using ceramic capacitors for input bypassing, because it may cause severe ringing at the V{IN} pin.

 The important parameters for the Input capacitor are the input voltage rating and the RMS current rating.
-With a nominal input voltage of 12 V, an aluminum electrolytic capacitor with a voltage rating greater than 18 V $(1.5 \times V{IN})$ is necessary.
+With a nominal input voltage of 12 V, an aluminum electrolytic capacitor with a voltage rating greater than 18 V (1.5 \times V{IN}) would be needed.
 The next higher capacitor voltage rating is 25 V.

-The RMS current rating requirement for the input capacitor in a buck regulator is approximately 1⁄2 the DC load current.
-In this example, with a 1-A load, a capacitor with a RMS current rating of at least 500 mA is required.
-Figure 31 shows curves that can be used to select an appropriate input capacitor.
-From the curves, locate the 25-V line and note which capacitor values have RMS current ratings greater than 500 mA.
-Either a 180-μF or 220-μF, 25-V capacitor could be used.
+The RMS current rating requirement for the input capacitor in a buck regulator is approximately $\frac{1}{2}$ the DC load current.
+In this example, with a 3-A load, a capacitor with a RMS current rating of at least 1.5 A is needed.
+The curves shown in Figure 31 can be used to select an appropriate input capacitor.
+From the curves, locate the 35-V line and note which capacitor values have RMS current ratings greater than 1.5 A. A 680- μ F, 35-V capacitor could be used.

-For a through-hole design, a 220-μF, 25-V electrolytic capacitor (Panasonic HFQ series or Nichicon PL series or equivalent) would be adequate.
-Other types or other manufacturers' capacitors can be used provided the RMS ripple current ratings are adequate.
+For a through-hole design, a $680-\mu F$, 35-V electrolytic capacitor (Panasonic HFQ series or Nichicon PL series or equivalent) would be adequate. other types or other manufacturers capacitors can be used provided the RMS ripple current ratings are adequate.

 For surface-mount designs, solid tantalum capacitors are recommended.
 The TPS series available from AVX, and the 593D series from Sprague are both surge current tested.
+For additional information, see Input Capacitor (C{IN}) .